-(5a), (5b) and (5c) mean different things.
-Unlike (5b) and (5c), understanding (5a) requires understanding what kind of case the case is meant to be, a legal or medical case, for example.
-What case it is depends on which features of the student or his disability are relevant, from a medical or legal point of view, for example.
-Those features will be constitutive of the medical or a legal case.
+or a legal case.
 Importantly, the features may include not only intrinsic properties of the object in question, but also relations it enters to other entities.
-No identification of relevant features is required for (5b) and (5c), where the object of study may simply be the student himself or his disability.59 In (6a) the coach is likely to remember the details of the victory (as experienced by himself), whereas in (6b) it suffices entirely that the coach remembers just the fact that a victory happened (which he probably was not involved in).
+No identification of relevant features is required for (5b) and (5c), where the object of study may simply be the student himself or his disability.
+59 In (6a) the coach is likely to remember the details of the victory (as experienced by himself), whereas in (6b) it suffices entirely that the coach remembers just the fact that a victory happened (which she probably was not involved in).